-- 6.7 Appendix A Annex C of the 2018/19 Treasury Management Strategy Statement (report 87/18 refers) describes the various non-treasury activities that Angus Council is permitted to invest in (but not necessarily actively doing so) should an appropriate opportunity arise, including:

-- Property Fund

-- Local Authority Mortgage Guarantee Scheme

-- Investment Properties

-- Home Loans

-- East Central Territory Design, Build, Finance & Maintain Projects

-- Common Good Loans

-- RSL Loans

-- Third Party Loans.

-- 6.8 Whilst Angus Council has no plans at present to invest in any of these ways within either the period of the current financial plan (2018/2023) or the wider long term affordability calculations (extending up to 2043/44), there are three investments that require to be brought to attention the land that Carnoustie Golf Hotel sits on, East Central HubCo and home loans.

-- 6.9 The most notable investment that could perhaps be classified as commercial relates to the land that the Carnoustie Golf Hotel sits on.
+- 6.7 Appendix A Annex C of the 2019/20 Treasury Management Strategy Statement (report 74/19 refers) describes the various non-treasury activities that Angus Council is permitted to invest in (but not necessarily actively doing so) should an appropriate opportunity arise, including: - Property Fund - Local Authority Mortgage Guarantee Scheme - Investment Properties - Home Loans - East Central Territory Design, Build, Finance & Maintain Projects - Common Good Loans - RSL Loans - Third Party Loans. - 6.8 Whilst no such investment is currently built into either the period of the current capital plan (2019/2024) or the wider long term affordability calculations (extending up to 2044/45), options are being investigated as part of the ongoing Tay Cities Deal work and any future proposals in this regard will be brought to committee as necessary.
+Furthermore there are three specific investments that require to be highlighted the land that Carnoustie Golf Hotel sits on, East Central HubCo and home loans. - 6.9 The most notable investment that could perhaps be classified as commercial relates to the land that the Carnoustie Golf Hotel sits on.
 Whilst the hotel itself is very much a commercial enterprise, Angus Council had this land in its ownership long before a hotel was built upon it.
 In other words, the land was not specifically purchased for the purpose of constructing a hotel.
 Furthermore, the income generated from the lease of the land is minimal in this regard, with little associated risk and no borrowing attached.
-This particular arrangement is therefore only highlighted for completeness of reporting purposes rather than due to any commercial or financial related risk.

-- 6.10 Report 72/14 to the Policy & Resources Committee permitted the Council's investment in East Central HubCo projects.
+This particular arrangement is therefore only highlighted for completeness of reporting purposes rather than due to any commercial or financial related risk. - 6.10 Report 72/14 to the Policy & Resources Committee permitted the Council's investment in East Central HubCo projects.
 That report also approved the amending of the Investment Strategy at that time to include subordinated debt in East Central HubCo projects, setting appropriate duration and exposure limits.
 It also clearly identified the potential risks.
-Whilst at the time of

-writing report 72/14 no investment opportunities were available to the Council, investment has since been made (through the taking up of subordinated debt financing) in the Forfar Community Campus project.

-- 6.11 In respect of home loans, there are a number of existing ongoing loans on the Council's balance sheet.
-Whilst the issuing of new loans is rare, they can occur in circumstances where the Council has an obligation as lender of last resort in the case of non-standard construction properties that were previously owned by the Council under the Housing Revenue Account. - 6.12 Notwithstanding, should the Council decide to pursue any non-treasury commercial arrangements in the future, their scrutiny and approval in terms of financial and risk implications would require to be considered in full through the appropriate committee (as demonstrated in report 72/14). - 6.13 To sum up both treasury and non-treasury commercial activity therefore, at present the extent to which a balanced budget and Council Tax calculation is dependent upon commercial activity is non-material as far as Angus Council is concerned.
+Whilst at the time of writing report 72/14 no investment opportunities were available to the Council, investment has since been made (through the taking up of subordinated debt financing) in the Forfar Community Campus project. - 6.11 In respect of home loans, there are a number of existing ongoing loans on the Council's balance sheet.
+Whilst the issuing of new loans is rare, they can occur in circumstances where the Council has an obligation as lender of last resort in the case of non-standard construction properties that were previously owned by the Council under the Housing Revenue Account. - 6.12 Notwithstanding, should the Council decide to pursue any non-treasury commercial arrangements in the future, their scrutiny and approval in terms of financial and risk implications would require to be considered in full through the appropriate committee (as demonstrated in report 72/14).

+6.13 Based on the above the extent to which a balanced budget and Council Tax calculation is dependent upon commercial activity is at the present time non-material as far as Angus Council is concerned.